 The prevention of sexual harassment and the establishment of effective procedures with due concern for all parties require a thoughtful educational program.

-1. University resource offices will provide to the community information on: (a) available mediation and resolution resources; and (b) sources of support and information for victims and respondents.
+1. University resource offices will provide to the community information on available informal and formal resolution resources and resources for support and information for complainants and respondents.

-2. Deans and heads of major administrative units are encouraged to discuss this policy and issues of sexual harassment at meetings of faculty and staff.
+2. Deans and heads of centers and departments are encouraged to discuss this policy and issues of sexual harassment at meetings of faculty and staff.

-3. Training programs for residential advisors, senior administrative fellows, those who meet students in crisis situations and others serving in an advisory capacity to students will include training about referrals, resources and methods for handling instances of sexual harassment.
+3. Training programs for faculty, staff and students who work in the College Houses and others who assist students in crisis situations and serve in an advisory capacity to students will include training about referrals, resources and methods for handling complaints of sexual harassment.

-5. The University will publish annually the operative portions of this policy statement, including information about the resources available to advise, counsel and assist in the mediation of sexual harassment allegations.
-Information will explain how and where to contact University-wide and school-specific resources and will be posted in conspicuous locations.
-All members of the University should feel a responsibility to try to prevent sexual harassment whenever they observe it.
-Community members should report sexual harassment to appropriate University resources promptly for appropriate action.
+5. The University will publish this policy statement annually, including information about the resources available to advise, counsel and assist in the informal and formal resolution of sexual harassment complaints.
+Information will explain how and where to contact University-wide and school- and division-specific resources and will be posted on appropriate University websites.
+All members of the University community have a responsibility to aid in the prevention of sexual harassment and are encouraged to report concerns to appropriate University resources promptly.